LOGI-LAB/TelegramScraper/README.md

 # TelegramScraper v1.4 ![GitHub repo size](https://img.shields.io/github/repo-size/logi-lab/TelegramScraper?label=Repo%20Size)
 Using this tool you can easily add so many members from any group to your group.
 Less than 2 minutes.
 Super easy.
-Time saver.
-But this tool is only for educational purpose.
-You could be banned from Telegram.
+But this script got ban for your account , so confirm that use useless account api id and api hash .
 So be careful.
-Recommanded to use this tool only on Termux.
+Recommended to use this tool only on Termux.

 ## Telegram Group:
 <a href="https://t.me/hacker_x_x"><img src="https://img.shields.io/badge/Join-Telegram%20Group-blue.svg?logo=telegram"></a>